-The net P&L effect for share-based payments for 2019 were a net cost of NOK 2.4 million (2018: NOK 4.1 million) in addition to NOK 4.8 million (2018: NOK -1.9 million) for a potential social security liability following future exercises.
-The potential social security liability for future exercises are calculated based upon share options that are in-the-money per reporting date and recognised as a short- or long-term liability in the balance sheet depending on expiry date of the underlying share options.
+The net P&L accounting effect for share-based payments and corresponding social security liability following future share option exercises were a net cost of NOK 1.3 million (2019: NOK 7.2 million).
+The potential social security liability for future exercises are calculated based upon share options that are in-the-money per reporting date and recognised as a short- or long-term liability in the balance sheet depending on vesting date of the underlying share options.

-For the parent company, PCI Biotech Holding ASA, the Group's net cost of NOK 2.4 million for share based payments (2018: NOK 4.1 million) is recognised as an investment in subsidiary.
+For the parent company, PCI Biotech Holding ASA, a net amount of NOK 6.3 million for share based payments (2019: NOK 2.4 million) is recognised as an investment in subsidiary.